 I ran into a few issues trying to use the battery-powered Bluetooth/NFC security key over USB on my Pixel 2 XL.
 It took me a couple of tries for it to work, so you might run into some trouble as well.

 The first time, after Play services requested access, it just hung for 2-3 minutes, before spitting me back to the initial login page.
-I was warned that this is typical behavior when using wired 2FA keys on Android by Corbin, who has a similar issue with his Yubikey, so YMMV.

 When it did work, the steps were as follows: